 in this blog, we help you know the difference between different types of hinges.
 Hopefully you will have a good understanding of each type and what will work best for you!

 Perhaps you want to upgrade with a fully concealed European soft-close hinge.
 European hinges are used on most modern kitchens today.
 However, not all European hinges are soft-closing.
-The lower priced ones are only self-closing, meaning they have a spring mechanism that simply holds the door in the closed position without the use of magnets or latches.
+Many of the lower priced ones are only self-closing, meaning they have a spring mechanism that simply holds the door in the closed position without the use of magnets or latches.

 Surface mount hinges mount to the outside of the cabinet frame and over the top of the door.
 These are usually decorative hinges for a more rustic or traditional look.
 If you have doors that are not lipped around the edge, this option may add some pizzazz to your kitchen!

-If your doors are lipped with a rabbited lip around the edge, you will not be able to use a standard European hinge.
+If your doors are lipped with a rabbited lip around the edge, you will not be able to use a standard concealed hinge.
 There is a special hinge that can be used, but it is pricey!
-Otherwise, use a semi-concealed hinge such as the one above.
+Otherwise, you will need to use a semi-concealed hinge such as the one above.
 Semi-concealed hinges are visible on the edge of the door, but wrap around the inside of the door instead of on the face.
 The only other way to get around this is to get new doors made without the lip that overlay the face of the cabinet.